Operation: Mailly-Le-Camp

 Burial details:

-P/O. Willis Henry Thompson.
+Plt Off.
+Willis Henry Thompson.
 Dommartin-Lettree Churchyard Collective grave 2-3.
-Son of John Henry and Marie J. Thompson, brother of sister, Inez, of Windsor, Ontario, Canada.
+Born on the 12th of August 1916 in Windsor, Ontario.
+Son of John Henry and Marie Juliette Thompson, brother to Inez, of Windsor, Ontario, Canada.
+Grave inscription: ' At The Going Down Of The Sun And In The Morning We Will Remember'.

 Sgt.
 William Cochrane Maxwell.
 Dommartin-Lettree Churchyard Collective grave 2-3.
 Son of William Cochrane Maxwell, and of Mary Andrew Maxwell, of Glasgow, Scotland.